7 Easy Hacks To Save On High Rental Rates In 2023

 Aljunied and Eunos are both one stop away from Paya Lebar.
 However, the difference is that Paya Lebar Quarter (PLQ) is a major commercial hub, whereas the other two are not:

-Condos within one kilometre of Eunos and Aljunied MRT average $3.49 psf.
-For a 700 sq. ft. unit, this is a difference of $203 per month.
-Rather substantial savings, for the minor inconvenience of travelling one stop!
+Condos within one kilometre of Eunos and Aljunied MRT average $6.19 psf and $5.45 respectively.
+For a 700 sq. ft. unit, this is a difference of $763 and $245 per month.
+Rather substantial difference, for the minor inconvenience of travelling one stop!

 Do bear in mind though, that a “one-stop” distance varies between stations.
 The distance between Bras Basah and Dhoby Ghaut MRT, as well as Eunos and Paya Lebar, are under three minutes; the distance between Yishun or Yio Chu Kang to Khatib can be twice as long.
 So you may want to ride the train and get a sense of the distance first.